Subsampling Suffices for Adaptive Data Analysis: Applications

 \subsection{The statistical-query mechanism: Proof of \texorpdfstring{\Cref{thm:SQ}}{Theorem 6}}

-The proof of \Cref{thm:SQ} combines two bounds: We'll proof that, with high probability, all statistical queries asked have low bias, meaning $\phi(\bS)$ and $\phi(\mcD)$ are close.
-We'll further show that, with high probability, the answer the mechanism gives when receiving a statistical query $\phi$ is close to $\phi(\bS)$.
+The proof of \Cref{thm:SQ} combines two bounds: First, with high probability, all statistical queries asked have low bias, meaning $\mu_{\phi}(\bS)$ and $\mu_{\phi}(\mcD)$ are close.
+Second, with high probability, the answer the mechanism gives when receiving a statistical query $\phi$ is close to $\mu_{\phi}(\bS)$.
 These two results are combined with the following proposition.

 \begin{proposition}[Triangle-like inequality] For any $\tau > 0$ and $a,b,c \in [0,1]$ satisfying

 it also holds that

 \end{proposition} \begin{proof} First, consider the case where $\abs{c - b}\leq \tau^2$.
 Then,